datalab-org/datalab/pydatalab/docs/plugins.md

 uv sync --all-extras --dev
 ```

-The same `invoke dev.install` task is used by the production Docker image (`.docker/server/Dockerfile`): a `plugins.toml` at `pydatalab/plugins.toml` is picked up automatically at build time, so plugins can be baked into a custom image without modifying the Dockerfile itself.
+The same `invoke dev.install` task is used by the production Docker image (`.docker/server/Dockerfile`): a `plugins.toml` at the repository root is picked up automatically at build time, so plugins can be baked into a custom image without modifying the Dockerfile itself.
 It can also be invoked from the [*datalab* Ansible role](https://github.com/datalab-org/datalab-ansible-terraform) to provision plugins on a deployed server — drop a `plugins.toml` next to the checked-out `pydatalab/` directory and run the install task as part of the deployment playbook.